medic/cht-docs/content/en/apps/guides/forum-offline.md

 In this example we're using the free certificates offered on [local-ip.co](http://local-ip.co).
 We'll store them in `./tls-certs` and share this between all the containers.
 For your deployment it is assumed you will provide your own certificates, but local-ip's are free to test with.

-1. Given our bare metal server is using upstream DNS and not the Pi-Hole, you may want to add an entry in the `/etc/hosts` file to aid testing locally:
+1. Given our bare metal server is using upstream DNS and not the Pi-hole, you may want to add an entry in the `/etc/hosts` file to aid testing locally:
     ```bash
     192.168.8.2     dns.my.local-ip.co
     192.168.8.2     cht.my.local-ip.co